hpc/mpifileutils/doc/markdown/dchmod.1.md

 :   Change group to specified GROUP name.

 -m, \--mode MODE
 :   The mode that you want the file or directory to be.
 MODE may be octal or symbolic syntax similar to chmod(1).
+In symbolic notation, "ugoa" are supported as are "rwxX".

 --exclude REGEX
 :   Do not modify items whose full path matches REGEX (regexec).